 Blast Theory’s structure as a collective means that its core members (Adams, Farr and Tandavanitj) share equal responsibility for all artistic and managerial decisions.
-Each member’s role differs, reflecting his/her individual strengths Adams is seen as the person who directs the vision of the company and generates the networks with various partners.
+Each member’s role differs, reflecting his/her individual strengths.
+Adams is seen as the person who directs the vision of the company and generates the networks with various partners.
 Farr translates the bigger picture into smaller, concrete steps by developing detailed plans for every project; she also nurtures relations between the company and its audiences, the company and its partners, as well as between the company’s members, staff and associate artists.
 Tandavanitj is the technical brain of the company; he writes the code for several of the works and tests out materials and software (Dekker with Somers-Miles, 2011, 19).
 Despite these differences in roles, all Blast Theory members are of equal ranking, and none of them undertakes to ‘direct’ the others.
 Because Adams often acts as the spokesperson of the group, he is sometimes mistakenly regarded as Blast Theory’s leader; however, he is keen to stress the evenness of the group’s tripartite structure whereby decisions are taken collaboratively, and all core members have equal input (Adams, 2007).
 This is not always a smooth process: Adams, Farr and Tandavanitj often argue over contrasting views of how the work should develop.
 Blast Theory’s creative process is based on lengthy discussions, arguments, and continuous challenging of each member, until they are all satisfied that each and every project is separate from any single person, representing all the different strands they each bring to the mix (Adams, 2007).
 In this way, Blast Theory has developed a working method whereby internal differences of opinion are used to safeguard the development of robust concepts and projects (Dekker with Somers-Miles, 2011, 20).
 Although the company’s core is collaborative and non-hierarchical, Blast Theory can have clearly defined, hierarchical relationships with their associate artists and other collaborators.
 According to Dekker, the group can be rather ‘rigidly structured in their adherence to the integrity of Blast Theory’s artistic voice’ (Dekker with Somers-Miles, 2011, 20).

 The company operates both within and beyond artistic contexts.
-Individual company members hold professional roles in education (Adams, for example, is a isiting rofessor at the Central School of Speech and Drama, University of London).
+Individual company members hold professional roles in education (Adams, for example, is a visiting professor at the Central School of Speech and Drama, University of London).
 Some of the company’s early works were developed with young people in formal or informal education settings.
 The Gilt Remake (1995) was created with students at De Monfort University and Ultrapure (1996) was a collaboration between Blast Theory and the Royal Court Young People’s Theatre, among other partners.
 Since 2009, Blast Theory has taken responsibility for actively supporting and nurturing a new generation of artists through an international residency programme for artists, scientists and theorists working in the areas of pervasive gaming, interactive media, mobile devices in artistic practice, games design and theory, interdisciplinary and live art practice (Blast Theory website).
-The residency programme based at the company’s studios in Portslade, near Brighton, UK – offers mentoring, and insights into Blast Theory’s practice, working methods and research activities, and has hosted artists such as Andy Field (2009), Sheila Ghelani (2010), Natasha Davis (2010) and Francesca da Rimini (2012).
+The residency programme – based at the company’s studios in Portslade, near Brighton, UK – offers mentoring, advice and insights into Blast Theory’s practice, working methods and research activities, and has hosted artists such as Andy Field (2009), Sheila Ghelani (2010), Natasha Davis (2010) and Francesca da Rimini (2012).
 Establishing the mentoring of emerging artists as a major strand of the company’s educational and social activity, Blast Theory demonstrates a desire to use its own experience to support and nurture a growing artistic community.
 Through hosting artists, scientists and theorists working in relevant fields, the company aspires to ‘create an interdisciplinary community of international significance’ (Dekker with Somers-Miles, 2011, 20).